Free Android & iOS apps: Get these paid versions today! | NextPit

 The iOS games are temporarily free on the Apple App Store

-$4.99): Use toasters to launch the cat and let it pounce on all sorts of targets.
+$0.99): Nothing is as soothing as seeing rain fall, so why not learn to catch them as well this time?

-What do you think of our selection for the final week of 2022?
+What do you think of our selection this week, which is the first week of 2023?
 Did you find other interesting applications or games on the Google Play Store or the Apple App Store?
-Feel free to share your recommendations in the comments.
+Feel free to share your goodies in the comments.

 No comments